Robert G. Uzzo, MD, FACS

 His interests focus on treatment for kidney, prostate, testicular and bladder cancer, and procedures for urinary diversion.
 He is skilled in minimally invasive procedures, including pure laparoscopic and robotic surgery for kidney, prostate and bladder cancers.

 A fellow of the American College of Surgeons, Uzzo has consistently ranked among Castle Connolly’s and Philadelphia Magazine's "Top Docs" in urology.
-He is a national principal investigator for a clinical trial by the Eastern Cooperative Oncology Group to evaluate new, targeted therapies for kidney cancers, and is a co-leader of Fox Chase’s Keystone Program in Personalized Kidney Cancer.
+He is a national principal investigator for a clinical trial by the Eastern Cooperative Oncology Group to evaluate new, targeted therapies for kidney cancers.
 He is the author of more than 350 chapters, articles, books and abstracts on urologic tumors and has presented hundreds of regional, national and international lectures.

 In addition to his extensive clinical practice, he oversees research laboratory initiatives studying molecular mechanisms of genitourinary cancers.
 In 2003, he was promoted from associate member to member with tenure in Fox Chase's division of medical science.